talkohavy/es-cli-tool/README.md

 sq create-index
 ```

-and now give it a name, for example `users`.
+Give it a name, for example `users`.

 ### - Step 5: Add the first document